-This less common type of breast cancer is about 1% to 3% of all breast cancers.
-There is usually no single lump or tumor and instead it makes the skin of the breast feels warm and may give the breast a thick pitted appearance, while making the breast firmer, tender or itchy.
-In it’s early stages it is often misdiagnosed as an infection (mastitis) and treated with antibiotics.
+This less common type but very aggressive form of breast cancer is about 1% to 3% of all breast cancers.
+There is usually no single lump or tumor and, instead, it makes the skin of the breast feels warm and may give the breast a thick-pitted appearance while making the breast firmer, tender, or itchy.
+In its early stages, it is often misdiagnosed as an infection (mastitis) and treated with antibiotics.
 It’s hard to see on a mammogram and is frequently diagnosed after it has spread.
-For much more information about IBC go the IBC Foundation Network site at: https://www.theibcnetwork.org/

-TNBC refers to breast cancer that does not express the gens for the estrogen receptor (ER), progesterone receptor (PR) and HER2neu.
+TNBC refers to breast cancer that does not express the genes for the estrogen receptor (ER), progesterone receptor (PR), and HER2neu.
 It is more difficult to treat since many treatment options target these receptors.
-The relapse rate of triple negative breast cancer tends to recur within 3-5 years while hormone positive cancer tends to recur later than that.
-For more information about TNBC go to: http://www.tnbcfoundation.org/
+The relapse rate of triple-negative breast cancer tends to recur within 3-5 years while hormone-positive cancer tends to recur later than that.